BeibinLi/SGIN/README.md

 - [[PDF]](https://arxiv.org/pdf/1911.13068) Beibin Li, Nicholas Nuechterlein, Erin Barney, Caitlin Hudac, Pamela Ventola, Shaprio Linda, Frederick Shic.
 2019. _Sparsely Grouped Input Variables for Neural Networks_. arXiv preprint arXiv:1911.13068.

 The contribution of this project is:
-1. The SGIN model, which contains the Grouped L1 loss and Stochastic Blockwise Coordinated Gradient Descent (SBCGD) algorithm.
-Note that lots of previous research have applied similar loss to neural networks, but we are the first one focused on developing a faster optimization algorithm with given loss.
+1. The SGIN model, which contains groups of grouped L1 loss and Stochastic Blockwise Coordinated Gradient Descent (SBCGD) algorithm.
-2. Application to real world dataset, including the eye-tracking dataset for children with Autism Spectrum Disorder (ASD).
+2. Application to analyze the real-world eye-tracking dataset for children with Autism Spectrum Disorder (ASD).
+We also provided experiments for other simpler datasets, including RNA splicing, MNIST, and XOR simulation.